 Trident maple bonsai pruning

-To control growth, 3-4 different techniques are used - pruning the bonsai, pinching, cutting the leaves (defoliation) and selection of buds.
+To control the growth, 3-4 different techniques are used - pruning and pinching of the bonsai tree, cutting the leaves (defoliation) and selection of buds.
 Here we use the example of a Trident maple bonsai (Acer buergerianum) to show what needs to be considered.

-At any time when the branches of the Trident maple are clearly recognizable, i.e. in autumn, early spring and after a leaf cut, you can prune a Trident maple bonsai.
-Since the bonsai tree does not have any leaves that hinder us in any way, it is very easy to see which branches or twigs need to be pruned.
-Whereby you should consider the danger of bleeding in spring, i.e. don't cut too late.
+At any time when the branches of the Trident maple are clearly recognizable, i.e. in autumn, early spring and after a leaf cut, you can easy prune a bonsai.
+Since the tree does not have any leaves that hinder us in any way, it is very easy to see which branches or twigs need to be pruned.
+Whereby you should consider the danger of bleeding of the bonsai in spring, i.e. don't cut too late.